 After that, we will drive to our first hotel in Ortisei, where we will spend the next two days.

 On the second day of our Dolomites fall photo tour, we will start the day by photographing Seceda.

 Seceda offers one of the most beautiful mountain experiences you can enjoy in the Dolomites.
 Everything in Seceda is a feast for the eyes, especially the impressive ridgeline that is surrounded by some of the most photogenic pointed peaks in the South Tyrol.

 To enjoy the best conditions, we’ll take the first cable car of the morning to be on the top of Seceda ready for a morning photography session.
-Photographing the sunrise at Seceda is a special experience.
+Photographing the morning light at Seceda is a special experience.

 After breakfast in one of the local huts in Seceda, we will move to our next location: Val di Funes.
 In this famous alpine valley, we will photograph cozy little houses and picturesque churches, like St. Johann and St. Maddalena.
 We will spend the entire day there shooting from different perspectives and waiting for sunset.
 Hopefully, we’ll get to see the Odle Mountains turn red from the alpenglow.